Bronya-Rand/DDLCModTemplate2.0/README.md

 # Welcome to the Modification Club!

-The DDLC Mod Template is an easy way to get started building your own game mods for Doki Doki Literature Club that adhere to [Team Salvato's IP Guidelines](http://teamsalvato.com/ip-guidelines/) for fan mods.
+The Re-Vamped DDLC Mod Template is a remastered version of the DDLC Mod Template from the Monika After Story Team for Doki Doki Literature Club that adhere to the [Team Salvato IP Guidelines](http://teamsalvato.com/ip-guidelines/) for fan mods.

 ### Getting Started
 Follow these steps to set up the template.

 1. Download and install the [Ren'Py SDK version 6.99.12](https://www.renpy.org/release/6.99.12). *(NOTE: The current version of DDLC is not compatible with .rpyc files generated with other versions of the Renpy SDK)*
 2. Go to releases to download the [latest stable build](https://github.com/therationalpi/DDLCModTemplate/releases).
-For development builds, fork this repository or download the files by clicking the button labeled "Clone or Download" above.
-3. Place the files in the Ren'py working directory (chosen during installation).
+3. Place the files in the Ren'Py working directory (chosen during installation).
-4. Download the DDLC files (available for free at http://ddlc.moe) & drop the `audio.rpa`, `images.rpa`, and `fonts.rpa` files from it into the /game directory.
+4. Download the DDLC files, available for free at http://ddlc.moe or Steam ('Steam/steamapps/common/Doki Doki Literature Club') & drop the `audio.rpa`, `images.rpa`, and `fonts.rpa` files from it into the /game directory.
 (Do **not** include the `scripts.rpa` file, as this will create conflicts.)
 5. Launch the project in Ren'Py.
 It should compile & run.
 6. Navigate the Ren'Py menu & select "Build Distributions."
 Check "DDLC Compatible Mod" and build the mod.
 This will create a cross-platform .ZIP file with files for the mod & installation instructions.

 ### Template Features
-1. Import save data from DDLC.
-This will *not* affect the original game.
-2. Build Packaging.
+1. Build Packaging.
 Distribute cross-platform mods with ease thanks to Ren'Py.
-3. Mod Installation instructions & guide.
+2. Mod Installation instructions & guide.
 Run the game to get a short introduction by Monika!
-4. Splash screen on first load.
+3. Splash screen on first load.
 This adheres to the Team Salvato guidelines for creating fan mods of the game.
+4. Remastered RPY's to be exact replicas of DDLC's own RPY's with explainations.
 5. Customizable!
 Use as a starting point for any ideas you wish to create.

-## DDLC-Toolkit
+### Returned Features
+1. Ghost Menu
+2. Early Sayori Kill (if you delete Sayori before her Death, new screen takes over)
+3. Special Poems!

-We're proud to be a submodule of the [DDLC-Toolkit](https://github.com/GarnetSunset/DDLC-Toolkit).
+4. Remastered Splash.rpy to be a exact replica of DDLC's Splash Screen. and more!

+### Added Features
+1. Advanced Mode, for experienced DDLC/Ren'Py Coders

+## Disclaimer

+The DDLC Mod Template 2.0 is a fork of the Monika-After-Story/DDLCModTemplate repository that is unaffilated with the Monika After Story Team.
+All code in this remastered template is brought in by GanstaKingofSA from DDLC itself.